Last Updated on June 8, 2022

-You’ll need 1 egg per egg muffin, assuming you’re using a 6-muffin muffin tray.
-If you’re using a 12-muffin tray, you’ll only need 10-12 eggs, depending on how many oz. the muffin cavities are.
+You’ll need approximately 1 egg per egg muffin, assuming you’re using a 12-muffin muffin tray.
+If you’re using a 6-muffin tray, you’ll only need 10-12 eggs, depending on how many oz. the muffin cavities are.

-Eggs expand when they’re baked so you’ll need to fill the muffin cups 3/4 of the way so they won’t overflow and make a mess.
+Eggs expand and puff up when they’re baked so you’ll need to fill the muffin cups 3/4 of the way so they won’t overflow and make a mess.

-To make your egg muffins truly healthy, use the organic eggs.
+To make your egg muffins truly healthy, use pasture-raised, organic eggs.
 Skip commercially raised eggs, and highly-processed proteins like lunchmeat, ham, bacon, and in-organic dairy.

 Eggs are healthy!
 They’re a fast-absorbing, complete protein.
 They also contain fat in the yolks.
 But, eggs got a bad reputation for being ‘unhealthy‘ because they have cholesterol.

 Some cholesterol in your diet is ok (you actually need some cholesterol to be healthy)… but when you pair eggs with foods high in saturated fats (like bacon and cheese) they become unhealthy.
 That’s because saturated fats + cholesterol paired together are hard to digest and are more likely to be stored as excess body fat and cause buildup in arteries.

 So skip other high-fat animal proteins and pile on the veggies to avoid cardiovascular health risks.
 Protein + fiber is great for you!
 Plus, vegetables also contain vitamins, minerals, and antioxidants so feel free to use as many as you’d like.